hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 We extract the `assetName` and the `value` from chaincode invocation parameters and use the `PutState` function to store them.
 Similarly, let us add the logic for the `retrieve` transaction, which reads the value of an asset by calling `GetState` and returns it.

-So far the code presented here is not different from traditional go chaincode.
+So far the code presented here is not different from traditional Go Chaincode.
 All the FPC specific protect mechanisms are handled by the FPC framework transparently.

 To complete the code, we need to add some logic to instantiate our private chaincode and start it.
 To do so, we use `fpc.NewPrivateChaincode(&chaincode.AssetExample{})`.
-Add the following code to our `$FPC_PATH/samples/chaincode/simple-asset-go/main.go`:
+Add the following code to `$FPC_PATH/samples/chaincode/simple-asset-go/main.go`:
 ```go
 package main